-UConn’s M.D./Ph.D. program provides students with an intellectually stimulating and highly integrated educational experience leading to completion of both the M.D. and Ph.D. degrees.
-With many alumni matched to highly competitive residencies, the UConn M.D./Ph.D. program prepares its graduates for successful careers in both medicine and science.
+UConn’s MD-PhD Program provides students with an intellectually stimulating and highly integrated educational experience leading to completion of both the MD and PhD degrees.
+Many of our alumni have been matched to highly competitive residencies and have become successful NIH-funded physician-scientists at leading academic institutions.

 Mission

-The mission of our M.D./Ph.D. program is to prepare individuals of outstanding potential for productive careers as physician-scientists.
-The program emphasizes the development of skills necessary to become a highly competent and caring physician and to perform, evaluate, and communicate the results of independent research in the biomedical sciences.
+The mission of our MD-PhD Program is to prepare individuals of outstanding potential for productive careers as physician-scientists.
+The program emphasizes developing the skills necessary to become a highly competent and caring physician and to perform, evaluate, and communicate the results of independent research in the biomedical sciences.

 Program Structure

-M.D./Ph.D. students matriculate for the first 18 months with the regular M.D. students before they pursue their graduate studies, taking four years to complete their Ph.D., and then return for clinical clerkships.
+MD-PhD students matriculate for the first 18 months with the regular MD students before they pursue their graduate studies, taking four years to complete their PhD dissertation research and then return for clinical clerkships.
 During the first two years, in addition to completing the preclinical requirements of the medical school curriculum, students pursue select graduate school coursework and two to three laboratory rotations.
-Incoming M.D./Ph.D. students have the option to complete their first laboratory rotation the summer before matriculation.
+Incoming MD-PhD students have the option to complete their first laboratory rotation the summer before matriculation.

-There is an emphasis in continuity of clinical education, providing opportunity to practice clinical skills on patients from the start of medical school and throughout the graduate phase, better preparing students to excel in clinical rotations.
-Students remain actively involved in the program during all phases of their training via weekly research club, symposiums, leadership opportunities, and other events.
+There is an emphasis on continuity of clinical education, providing an opportunities to practice clinical skills on patients from the start of medical school and throughout the graduate phase, better-preparing students to excel in clinical rotations.
+Students remain actively involved in the program during all phases of their training via a weekly biomedical and clinical research communications club, symposiums, leadership opportunities, and other events.
+During the first year of medical school and during the graduate phase, trainees receive specialized training in conflict management and leadership.

 Medical Education